 Note that the term "facilities" throughout this Attachment E includes individual generating units, aggregated generating plants including wind farms and solar projects, and synchronous condensers.
 The requirements in this attachment apply to all applicable facilities within the PJM RTO footprint.
-The requirements do not apply to PJM capacity Capacity or energy Energy resources Resources that are physically located outside the PJM RTO footprint or Reliability Coordinator area, or to energy storage installations such as batteries or flywheels.
+The requirements do not apply to PJM Capacity or Energy Resources that are physically located outside the PJM RTO footprint or Reliability Coordinator area.

-- The following facilities are required to perform reactive capability testing: - Individual generating units and inverter-based Energy Storage Resources with a gross nameplate rating greater than 20 MVA and directly connected to the Bulk Electric System - o Generating plants/facilities with a gross aggregate nameplate rating greater than 75 MVA including inverter-based Energy Storage Resources, and variable resources such as wind, solar, run of river hydro, etc. - Synchronous condensers with a gross nameplate rating greater than 20 MVA and directly connected to the Bulk Electric System - o All generating units providing PJM Black Start Service - o All other individual units/facilities will verify the reactive capability reported in the PJM eDART system on a periodic basis consistent with PJM Manual 14D. - Generation Owners and Transmission Owners of synchronous condensers are required to test approximately 20% of their applicable facilities annually, totaling 100% of their applicable facilities over a 66 month period.
-More frequent testing may be done if the owner so chooses. - The MOC for the operating company of a joint owned generating facility is responsible for scheduling the tests and updating the applicable eDART D-curves as required. - For the maximum lagging test at maximum real power output for generators and the maximum lagging test for synchronous condensers, the PJM reactive capability testing period will begin on May 1 and continue through September 30.
+- The following facilities are required to perform reactive capability testing: - Individual generating units and inverter-based Energy Storage Resources with a gross nameplate rating greater than 20 MVA and directly connected to the Bulk Electric System - Generating plants/facilities with a gross aggregate nameplate rating greater than 75 MVA including inverter-based Energy Storage Resources, and variable resources such as wind, solar, run of river hydro, etc. - Synchronous condensers with a gross nameplate rating greater than 20 MVA and directly connected to the Bulk Electric System - o All generating units providing PJM Black Start Service - o All other individual units/facilities will verify the reactive capability reported in the PJM eDART system on a periodic basis consistent with PJM Manual 14D. - Generation Owners and Transmission Owners of synchronous condensers Owners of the above facilities are required to test approximately 20% of their applicable facilities annually, totaling 100% of their applicable facilities over a 66 month period.
+More frequent testing may be done if the owner so chooses.

+- The MOC for the operating company of a joint owned generating facility is responsible for scheduling the tests and updating the applicable eDART D-curves as required. - For the maximum lagging test at maximum real power output for generators and the maximum lagging test for synchronous condensers, the PJM reactive capability testing period will begin on May 1 and continue through September 30.
 The preferred testing times during these months is between 1200 - 1800 hours on weekdays.